jakob-bagterp/browserist/docs/getting-started/recommended-drivers.md

     - Firefox
 ---

-# Recommended Add-Ons for Browserist
+# Recommended Drivers for Browserist
 Browserist supports automation of various browser drivers.
 Tips for installation of the most common drivers:

 ## ChromeDriver for Google Chrome